-NOTE: You should get a confirmation page with a submission number when you submit your EERS proposal using any of the forms below.
-If you do not, or if you have other reason to doubt that your information has been successfully received, please email Lacy Fabian (LFabian@MITRE.org).
+NOTE: While the proposal submission system does NOT send confirmation emails, you should see a page with a success message and reference number when you submit your EERS proposal using any of the forms below.
+If you do not, or if you have other reason to doubt that your proposal has been successfully received, please email Rekha Shukla.

 All the proposals submitted to EERS will undergo a blinded peer review process; each proposal is reviewed and independently rated by three reviewers with expertise in the areas of the submission.
-Because of evidence of intermittent problems with the online submission system, the deadline to propose has been extended to December 18, 2015.
-You will be notified in late January 2016 of the status of your submission.
+You will be notified in early February 2018 of the status of your submission.

 If the same individual submits multiple proposals, only one proposal, if accepted, will be selected for presentation at the conference.
 This is to ensure the maximum level of participation from the evaluation community.
 To submit a proposal, select the type from the list below.
-On the following pages, you will be asked to submit the necessary information by either typing it into the fields directly, or by cutting and pasting from a word processing program.
-For all types of presentations, it is important to address the conference theme in your proposal - Improving Outcomes, Building Knowledge: Finding What Works.
+On the following forms, you will be asked to submit the necessary information by either typing it into the fields directly, or by cutting and pasting from a word processing program.
+For all types of presentations, it is important to address the conference theme in your proposal - Equity, Ethics, and Evidence.
 Once you submit the information, you will see a screen indicating that you have successfully proposed and issuing a submission ID number.
-We recommend that you write this number down for future reference.
+We recommend that you save this number for future reference.

 - Individual Presentations of approximately 20 minutes that will be grouped with related individual presentations into 90 minute concurrent sessions.